Reconnect With Nature and History at Southern Idaho’s National Monuments

 What to know: Craters of the Moon has an impressive cave system that is open to the public (don’t forget your flashlight!).
 Wherever you go in the park, wear sunscreen and a brimmed hat to shield yourself from the sun.
 A free Wilderness Permit is required to stay in the park’s designated wilderness area; you can pick one up at the Visitor Center during business hours.

 The area’s superstar fossil is the Hagerman Horse, or Equus simplicidens, which was the link between prehistoric equines and modern horses.
 It was about the size of an Arabian horse but sported stripes like a zebra.
-Three million years ago, when Hagerman was a grassy floodplain, these ancient horses flocked to the area.
+Three million years ago, these ancient horses flocked to the area.
 In 1928, cattle rancher Elmer Cook discovered Hagerman Horse fossils.
 The Smithsonian took a keen interest, eventually importing three tons of fossils to Washington, D.C., from the area.

 What to know: Start your trip at the Visitor Center, located at 221 N. State Street in Hagerman, to begin your visit.
 Stay on designated trails while you’re at the monument.
 Fun fact: This monument is one of only four units in the National Park system that contains part of the Oregon National Historic Trail.
 Check out the wagon ruts from the Oregon Trail Overlook parking lot.